 - REIT is a fund or a trust that owns and manages income-producing commercial real estate (shopping complexes, hospitals, plantations, industrial properties, hotels and office blocks).

 - Generally, there are three types of ETFs: equity ETFs, fixed income ETFs, and commodity ETFs.
-These ETFs consists of baskets of stocks, bonds or commodities based on an index which instantly offers broad diversification and averts the risk involved in owning stock of a single company.
+These ETFs consist of baskets of stocks, bonds or commodities based on an index which instantly offers broad diversification and averts the risk involved in owning stock of a single company.

 - ETBS are fixed income securities, also known as bonds or Sukuk, listed and traded on the stock market.
 ETBS are issued either by companies or governments (the issuer) to raise funds for their needs.
 Sukuk refers to issues that comply with Shari’ah principles.

 Other than the investments above, you can consider investing in listed companies that offer dividends for fixed income.
 Several stocks reward its shareholders’ dividends every quarter and it provides a stable return on top of the share price growth throughout the investment period.
 To know which counter (stock) to invest in, you should learn how to calculate dividend yield first.
 In simple words, a dividend yield is the ratio of dividend payout to the current stock price.

-In the past, unit trust was not favored due to its hefty costs in the form of commissions and sales charges.
-However, many investors are opting to unit trust investment on digital platforms such as Fundsupermart for its user-friendliness and cheaper rates.
+In the past, unit trust was not favoured due to its hefty costs in the form of commissions and sales charges.
+However, many investors are opting to invest in unit trust investment on digital platforms such as Fundsupermart for its user-friendliness and cheaper rates.
 Through Fundsupermart, you need to fork out a minimum RM1,000 to start investing in unit trust followed by a subsequent minimum amount of RM100 every month.